INeedAttention.com

 One other rather odd problem was that some file permissions copied from the old server to the new server, while others didn’t.
 I can’t explain this.
 I just sucked it up and set the permissions back as I found they were broken.

-This was a persistent problem over the course of a few weeks on the new server — though fortunately it wasn’t a big deal since none of the sites I host allow visitors to upload data, thus it only became a problem when other bloggers were uploading files to their Wordpress installations, for example.
+This was a persistent problem over the course of a few weeks on the new server — though fortunately it wasn’t a big deal since none of the sites I host allow visitors to upload data, thus it only became a problem when other bloggers were uploading files to their WordPress installations, for example.
 Since there were a few common types of directories and permission problems, it was relatively easy to find the common permission errors.
-For example, I connected by SSH as root and CD’d to each Wordpress installation, then ran this command:
+For example, I connected by SSH as root and CD’d to each WordPress installation, then ran this command:

 chmod 777 ./wp-content/ -R